VolkovLabs/volkovlabs.io/docs/grafana/business.md

 ---
-description: Business Use Case.
+description: Business Dashboard
 tags:
   - Grafana
   - Business
   - Dashboard
 ---

-# Business Use Case
+# Business Dashboard

+25% of the 10 million Grafana user base uses it for business intelligence, sensor data, and the Internet of Things process control.
+To integrate with various systems, Grafana relies on Community plugins.

 ## How to create your Business Grafana dashboard